Caradoc Doy; Devon-based Horticulturist, Gardening Speaker and Veitch Researcher.

 An eye-opening introduction into many often-neglected but useful foliage plants, this talk illustrates the great diversity and types of foliage and evergreen plant material essential for adding that extra dimension of all-year-round interest to the garden.

-Wonderful Winter-flowering Interest
+Wonderful Winter Interest

 Here, some useful ideas and suggestions are discussed to extend the period of interest in the garden, especially throughout the winter.
 This talk illustrates some superb winter-flowering shrubs, climbing and other plants to help with this perennial challenge.